WBYN (AM)

 WBYN (1160 AM) was a news/talk radio station licensed to serve Lehighton, Pennsylvania.
 The station was owned by Connoisseur Media through licensee Connoisseur Media Licenses, LLC.
-It was simulcasting WEEU in Reading, Pennsylvania, which was owned by Twilight Broadcasting.
-The station carried a mix of locally-produced and syndicated programming, with specialty music shows on weekends, plus live sports including the Philadelphia Phillies and 76ers.
+At the time of its closure, it was a simulcast of WEEU in Reading, Pennsylvania, which was owned by Twilight Broadcasting.
+The station carried a mix of locally produced and syndicated programming, with specialty music shows on weekends, plus live sports including the Philadelphia Phillies and 76ers.

 History

 The station was signed-on in 1962 by Martin Phillip under the call letters WYNS (pronounced wins) on 1150 kHz.

 Phillip sold the station to Ragan Henry in 2000.
 Following financial losses, Henry took WYNS off-the-air on December 31, 2002; in 2003, he sold WYNS to Nassau Broadcasting Partners.
-Following the sale, the station, which had been an oldies station, began carrying sports radio programming from ESPN Radio, simulcast from sister station WEEX in Easton, PA.
+Following the sale, the station, which had been an oldies station, began carrying sports radio programming from ESPN Radio, simulcast from sister station WEEX in Easton.
 (WYNS had abandoned the oldies format in 1998 in favor of country music, but subsequently reversed that change.)

-In 2005, WBYN-FM, a co-located Christian station was leased via a local marketing agreement (LMA) to Nassau, with plans to eventually purchase that station.
+In 2005, Christian radio station WBYN-FM was leased via a local marketing agreement (LMA) to Nassau, with plans to eventually purchase that station.
 WYNS's call letters were changed to WBYN on September 25, 2005, when the station started simulcasting WBYN-FM.
-The simulcast continued until the winter of 2006 when the FM station changed formats to an Adult Rock Hits format called Frank FM and call sign to WFKB.
-WBYN's religious format remained on AM 1160 and on WFKB-FM HD-2.
+The simulcast continued until the winter of 2006 when the FM station changed formats to an adult rock hits format called Frank FM and call sign to WFKB.
+WBYN's religious format remained on AM 1160 and on WFKB's second HD Radio channel.
 Nassau continued to manage WFKB with plans to acquire it.
 After being unable to negotiate a purchase of WFKB or extend the LMA, WDAC Radio took back operations of WFKB on March 15, 2009.
-On March 31, 2009, WFKB dropped the Adult Rock Hits format, reverted to a religious format, and reverted to WBYN-FM calls.
+On March 31, 2009, WFKB dropped the adult rock hits format, reverted to a religious format, and reverted to WBYN-FM calls.